What is bipolar disorder?

-Many people have periods where they feel ‘normal’ in between episodes, but some don’t.
+Many people with bipolar disorder have periods of time where they feel ‘normal’ in between episodes, but some don’t.
 If you repeatedly swing from high to low with no feelings of normality in between, it’s called ‘rapid cycling’.

 Treatment for bipolar disorder

-Usually, a combination of talking therapy and medication is used to treat bipolar, but the exact treatment will depend on the type of episodes you’re experiencing.
+Usually, a combination of talking therapy and medication is used to treat bipolar disorder, but the exact treatment will depend on the type of episodes you’re experiencing.

 Treatment may include: